adobe/react-spectrum/examples/s2-parcel-example/README.md

-# Webpack 5 example
+# Parcel example

-This is a [Webpack](https://webpack.js.org/) project with a minimal React configuration.
+This is a [Parcel](https://parceljs.org/) project with a minimal React configuration.

 ## Getting Started